dmi3kno/hocr/README.md

 identify bounding boxes around words and paragraphs to illustrate the benefits of parsed document structure. `tesseract` outputs bboxes in upper-left corner coordinate system.
-We will transform all y-values to bottom-left scale and plot it alongside with the original picture.
+We will transform all y-values to bottom-left scale and plot the bounding boxes alongside with the original picture, colored by `tesseract` confidence score.

 ``` r
 p1 <- recipe %>%